tung1883/weather_mobile_app/README.md

 to install the modules

-To run the project, run:
+To run the project, use:

 ```
     npx expo start